A new new coproduct on quantum loop algebras: Quantum loop and shuffle algebras

 \begin{proof} The defining property of the canonical tensor is that

 for all $a \in A$ and $b \in B$.
 Because formula \eqref{eqn:universal 1} is multiplicative in $-$, it suffices to prove it for $a \in A$ and $b \in B$ separately, i.e.

+(we write $a_1,a_2,b_1,b_2$ for the tensor factors of the coproducts of $a,b$, respectively, and they are not to be confused with the tensor factors $a_k,b_k$ of $\CR$).
 By the non-degeneracy of the pairing, to prove the formulas above it suffices to show that the two sides of each equation have the same pairing with an element of the form $b \otimes -$ and $- \otimes a$, respectively, for arbitrary $a \in A$, $b\in B$.
 Thus, we have

 with the first and last equalities in each equation due to \eqref{eqn:bialgebra 1} and \eqref{eqn:bialgebra 2} and the middle equalities due to \eqref{eqn:drinfeld double relation}.
 Properties \eqref{eqn:universal 2} and \eqref{eqn:universal 3} are equivalent to